 - Stripperiffic: For some reason the Deadite hordes include spell-casting pale-skinned women wearing black latex bondage gear.

 - Taunt Button: Pressing the designated taunt button gives one of the several recorded taunts and pre asskicking one liners.

-- Tennis Boss: The museum boss can only be defeated by deflecting his fireballs back at him with a shovel.
+- Tennis Boss: Nathaniel Payne, the boss of the museum, can only be defeated by deflecting his fireballs back at him with a shovel.

 - Who Dares?: Ash discovers that Nathaniel Payne isn't exactly human anymore.

 Ash: Uh...
 Hello?
 Anyone home?...
 I'm looking for a Nathaniel Payne...
 Nathaniel Payne?
 It's about the Kandarian summoning stone.
 You see, I need to borrow it for a while.
 Look, I'll bring it right back, ok?

 Ash: Whoa... uh, hey if this is a bad time I can come back.

 Payne: No, this is the perfect time... for you to die!

 Ash: Aw, crap.